IaaS For Public Sector

 Cost Optimization Strategies

-• Right-Sizing: Match resource allocation to actual usage to avoid over-provisioning.
+• Right-Sizing: Match resources to actual needs to avoid over-provisioning.

-• Reserved Instances: Commit to long-term usage for discounts on cloud resources.
+• Reserved Instances: Commit to long-term usage for discounts on resources.

 • Automation: Use automation tools to shut down unused resources and optimize workloads.